Goodka7/MultiCloud-AI/README.md

 1. Create a Google Cloud Project:
     - Go to the Google Cloud Console (https://console.cloud.google.com/).
     - Click on the project dropdown and select "New Project".
-    - Name the project "CloudMart" and create it.
+    - Name the project "CloudMart" and click "create".
 2. Enable BigQuery API:
-    - In the Google Cloud Console, go to "APIs & Services" > "Dashboard".
+    - In the Google Cloud Console (the hamburger menu on the top left of the dashboard).
+    - Click "APIS & SERVICES" to open the dashboard.
-    - Click "+ ENABLE APIS AND SERVICES".
+    - Click "+ ENABLE APIS AND SERVICES" at the top.
     - Search for "BigQuery API" and enable it.
 3. Create a BigQuery Dataset:
     - In the Google Cloud Console, go to "BigQuery".
     - In the Explorer pane, click on your project name.
+    - Click the menu on the right.
-    - Click "CREATE DATASET".
+    - Click "Create dataset".
     - Set the Dataset ID to "cloudmart".
-    - Choose your data location and click "CREATE DATASET".
+    - Click "Create dataset".
 4. Create a BigQuery Table:
-    - In the dataset you just created, click "CREATE TABLE".
+    - In the dataset you just created, click the menu on the right.
+    - Click "Create table".
     - Set the Table name to "cloudmart-orders".
     - Define the schema according to your order structure.
 For example:
         - id: STRING